Harshika Poonacha

-Harshika Poonacha is an Indian actress born on 1 May 1993 who mainly works in Kannada films.
+Harshika Poonacha is an Indian actress who mainly works in Kannada films.
 She rose to fame with the 2008 Kannada film PUC.

 Career

 Harshika Poonacha started her career at the age of 15 by acting in PUC (2008 Kannada film) while she was doing her 12th Standard at Christ Junior College, Bangalore.
 After completing 12th standard, Harshika spent the next two months working as a television anchor by hosting shows like Nimmindha Nimagaagi, Hrudayadinda and Sarigamapa before beginning a professional course.
 Harshika then joined Cambridge Institute of Technology, Bangalore and completed her Bachelor of Engineering in Electrical.
 In 2012, she joined Maxpro Software Company and agreed to work for five days a month while working 21 days in films.
 She said Getting into films was an accident.
 I never dreamt of becoming an actress.